How to set up signed commits on Windows

 git config --global user.email myemail@example.com

-(Optional) Unset the previously set GPG key if you have setup before this.
+(Optional) Unset the previously set GPG key if you have set it up before this.

 git config --global --unset gpg.format